 Cash Flow Analyzer: You can use the Analyzer to create a budget, and then to set financial goals.
 Those goals can include saving for the purchase of a home or a college education, or paying off debt.
 It will then help you to develop strategies for each goal.

-401(k) Analyzer: This is one of the financial tools Personal Capital is best known for.
-The Analyzer can search your employer sponsored retirement plan for hidden investment fees.
-It can then recommend lower cost options within your plan.
+401(k) Analyzer: This is one of the financial tools Empower is best known for.
+The Analyzer can search your employer-sponsored retirement plan for hidden investment fees.
+It can then recommend lower-cost options within your plan.

 Retirement Planner: This tool uses a series of “what if” scenarios, to help you determine if you’re on track with your retirement goals.
 You can make adjustments for changes in your situation, such as a job or career change, the birth of a child, or even saving for college.
 It considers any financial factors that may affect your retirement, even beyond your retirement plans themselves.

 Investment Checkup: This tool is practically a free robo-adviser all by itself.
 It doesn’t manage your investments of course, but it will help you to optimize your various investment accounts.
 It will even make recommendations to adjust your portfolio to one that’s more consistent with your investment goals.

 Net Worth Calculator: This tool allows you to track your assets and liabilities, so you can find your net worth at any time.
 Your net worth may be the single most important financial number in your life, since it gives you the bottom line on the big picture of your finances.

 Personal Advisor: Even with the free Financial Dashboard, Empower does give you access to live support.
 The advisors won’t provide financial advice, but they will help you make the best use of the Dashboard.